nixworks/public/news/2004/02/20/index.md

 ##### Stanislaw Ryniak
 ### [ Stanislaw Ryniak (88), the first person imprisoned at the Nazi death camp of Auschwitz, is buried in Wroclaw, Poland. ](/news/2004/02/20/stanislaw-ryniak-88-the-first-person-imprisoned-at-the-nazi-death-camp-of-auschwitz-is-buried-in-wroclaw-poland.md)
-_Context: Auschwitz, Stanislaw Ryniak, Wroclaw_
+_Context: Stanislaw Ryniak, Auschwitz, Wroclaw_

 ##### Latvia
 ### [ Latvia's president Vaira Vike-Freiberga has appointed Indulis Emsis, a Green party legislator, as the new Prime Minister, after the resignation of Einars Repse's cabinet on 5 February. ](/news/2004/02/20/latvia-s-president-vaira-vike-freiberga-has-appointed-indulis-emsis-a-green-party-legislator-as-the-new-prime-minister-after-the-resigna.md)
-_Context: Prime Minister of Latvia, Vaira Vike-Freiberga, Latvia, Indulis Emsis, Einars Repse, Green party_
+_Context: Green party, Einars Repse, Prime Minister of Latvia, Latvia, Indulis Emsis, Vaira Vike-Freiberga_

 ##### Hubble Space Telescope
 ### [ Hubble Space Telescope measurements show that "Dark energy" is pushing apart the universe; this appears to be the constant, repulsive force that Albert Einstein once predicted.
 Astronomers announce this as evidence that the theory of the cosmological constant proposed, but later discarded, by Einstein may have been right after all. ](/news/2004/02/20/hubble-space-telescope-measurements-show-that-dark-energy-is-pushing-apart-the-universe-this-appears-to-be-the-constant-repulsive-force.md)